top of page

 baby waking after short nap in crib showing 30 minute sleep cycle and difficulty connecting sleep cycles

-If your baby naps for exactly 30 minutes and then pops awake, you are not imagining it.
+If your baby wakes after 30 minutes every nap, you’re not imagining it.
 This is one of the most common struggles parents face, and it can feel so frustrating.
-You finally sit down with a coffee and before you know it the nap is over.
+My own daughter used to wake up at exactly 32 minutes every time, so I really understand this phase.
+You finally sit down with a coffee (or tea, in my case), and before you know it, the nap is over. 😬

 The good news is that short naps are usually not a sign that something is wrong.
 They are often a normal part of how babies sleep.
-There are also gentle things you can do to help stretch those naps and bring more rest to your days.
+There are gentle, practical things you can start doing today to help stretch those naps and bring more rest to your days.

 🌙 Why Baby Wakes After 30 Minutes